 So, that ‘mum brain’ that you feel, is a real physical thing.
 You are not losing the plot, you are transitioning and adapting at every stage.

 I like to think of this as your superpower, your incredible body enables you continuously evolve, learn, grow, and developing.
 Never doubt your inner strength!

 Give yourself grace and love as you settle and readjust into your new role as mother.

 You are still you, but a new and even stronger more empowered version of you!

-Not only can this level of awareness, understanding facilitate positive mental health in the mothers of today.
+Not only can this level of awareness and understanding of Matrescence facilitate positive mental health in the mothers of today.
 But it directly impacts the health and well-being of our future generations and on how women function within society.